Junk Bond Calculator

 Specify Purchase Price

-Enter the price you paid for the bond.
+Enter the price you paid or plan to pay for the bond.
 Junk bonds often trade below face value due to higher risk.

 3. 3